ElisaTognini/ing-sw-2022-Tognini-Tortorella-Simioli/README.md

 It was developed by a team of three people, Elisa Tognini, Mara Tortorella and Emilia Simioli, as a Java 17 project with Maven Integration.

-The game works on Windows, MacOS, and Linux.
+The game works on Windows, MacOS, and Linux (Although GUI visualization is not optimal in this OS).

 ## Overview